buzzqw/TUS/OBSS/markdown-separati/en/50-my-options.md

 - Partial Success page
 - Optional - List of Weapon Maneuvers (page ) to make fumbling less *boring*...
-- One Belief or List Feats, at the player's choice.
+- One Belief or List Feats, at the player' \*\*s choice.
 - Iconic Feats for long campaigns.
 Page
 - Drugs **NO**.
 Only for groups composed of mentally mature and adult people.
 Page
-- **No to using a timer on Lights**: if your adventures are not set in dungeons or you want a more streamlined management, don't manage light duration in real-time.
+- **No to using a timer on Lights**: if your adventures are not set in dungeons or you want a more streamlined management, don' \*\*t manage light duration in real-time.